 We established Camp SAY in 2008, with the goal of providing innovative programming and a community of acceptance and support for children who stutter, from across the U.S. and beyond.
 Camp enrollment has continued to increase since that first year, with approximately 160 campers now joining us annually.

 Camp SAY is an American Camp Association (ACA)-accredited program, so parents can feel confident that our camp program meets the highest quality and safety standards, and we’re so honored to have been featured on NBC’s TODAY Show, ABC News, ESPN, CBS Sunday Morning, NBC Nightly News with Brian Williams, 20/20, The New York Times, New York Magazine, Chicago Tribune, The Washington Post and more.

 Camp SAY continues to offer a traditional, summer camp experience with specialized programs and activities that promote self-esteem, socialization, and free expression, bringing together the best of all SAY programming to help each child who stutters.
 Visit our special section for parents.

-We hope that your child will join us for our 2021 Camp SAY summer session!
+We hope your child will join us for Camp SAY 2023!

 Camp SAY allows young people to experience a very accepting and supportive environment.
 I was impressed with everything from the campers to the counselors to the beautiful country setting.